-- the safety and effectiveness of our products relative to alternative therapies, if any; - the ease with which our products can be administered and the extent to which patients accept relatively new routes of administration; - the timing and scope of regulatory approvals for these products; - the availability and cost of manufacturing, marketing and sales capabilities; - the price of our products relative to alternative approved therapies; - reimbursement coverage; and patent position.
+- the safety and effectiveness of our products relative to alternative therapies, if any; - · the ease with which our products can be administered and the extent to which patients accept relatively new routes of administration; - the timing and scope of regulatory approvals for these products; - · the availability and cost of manufacturing, marketing and sales capabilities; - the price of our products relative to alternative approved therapies; - · reimbursement coverage; and - patent position.

-We are aware of product candidates in various stages of clinical development for the treatment of PH1 which would compete with lumasiran, our investigational RNAi therapeutic now in Phase 3 studies for the treatment of this disease, including Oxabact®, a bacteria-based investigational therapy in Phase 3 development by Oxthera AB, reloxaliase an investigational enzyme therapy in Phase 2 development for primary or severe secondary hyperoxaluria by Allena Pharmaceuticals, and DCR-PHXC, an investigational RNAi therapeutic in development by Dicerna for the treatment of primary hyperoxaluria.
-In March 2019, Dicerna announced the initiation of screening for a pivotal study of DCR-PHXC for this indication, and in July 2019, the FDA granted a Breakthrough Therapy Designation to DCR-PHXC for the treatment of patients with primary hyperoxaluria type 1.
+We are aware of product candidates in various stages of clinical development for the treatment of PH1 which would compete with lumasiran, our investigational RNAi therapeutic now in registration for the treatment of this disease, including Oxabact®, a bacteria-based investigational therapy in Phase 3 development by OxThera AB, reloxaliase an investigational enzyme therapy in Phase 3 development for primary or severe secondary hyperoxaluria by Allena Pharmaceuticals, Inc., and nedosiran, an investigational RNAi therapeutic in development by Dicerna for the treatment of PH.
+In July 2019, the FDA granted a Breakthrough Therapy Designation to nedosiran for the treatment of patients with PH, and in November 2019, Dicerna announced that it initiated dosing in PHYOX2 pivotal clinical trial of nedosiran that is expected to enroll approximately 36 patients with PH1 and PH type 2.
+In April 2020, we and Dicerna granted each other a non-exclusive cross-license to our respective intellectual property related to our lumasiran product candidate, and Dicerna's nedosiran product candidate.
 Our competitors may develop or commercialize products with significant advantages over any products we develop based on any of the factors listed above or on other factors.
 In addition, our competitors may develop strategic alliances with or receive funding from larger pharmaceutical or biotechnology companies, providing them with an advantage over us.
 Our competitors may therefore be more successful in commercializing their products than we are, which could adversely affect our competitive position and business.
 Competitive products may make any products we develop obsolete or noncompetitive before we can recover the expenses of developing and commercializing our product candidates.
 Such competitors could also recruit our employees, which could negatively impact our level of expertise and the ability to execute on our business plan.
 Furthermore, we also face competition from existing and new treatment methods that reduce or eliminate the need for drugs, such as the use of advanced medical devices.
 The development of new medical devices or other treatment methods for the diseases we are targeting could make our product candidates noncompetitive, obsolete or uneconomical.